YES, Broken Relationships Can Really Hurt!

 2. Find out about their past, especially if they are divorced, have children, etc.

-3. Don’t give up your personal life and friendships.
+3. Don’t give up your personal life and your friendships with others.

-4. Only talk about marriage initially (only to see if they are open to it someday and if that is something you want).
+4. Do not talk about marriage except initially (only to see if they are open to it someday and if that is something you want).

 5. Can you see them as a possible teammate?